anronuay/MS2-Santorini/README.md

 ### Known Bugs

--   On some mobile devices some of the Resume sub headings are slightly out of center alignment.
+-   On some mobile devices some of the Resume sub headings are slightly out of centre alignment.
--   Some spacing of elememts is noticable due to the responsive nature of the website and the sticky navbar.
+-   Some spacing of elements is noticeable due to the responsive nature of the website and the sticky navbar.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.